laidbackware/vmware-lab-builder/var-examples/tkg-vsphere-networking/README.md

 router uplink = `hosting_network.base.starting_addr + 1`<br/>
 first ESXi host = `hosting_network.base.starting_addr + 8`<br/>

+# Troubleshooting
+- During creation the API will return errors for an extended period.
+The module will accept up to 150 seconds of errors, if the playbook ends with an error, check the UI to see if the action is progressing.

 # Roadmap
 - Add multi host option
 - Add more debug statements to show config ahead of each task